 Status of NWMO Response to Youth Roundtable Recommendations Recommendation Discussion Action ability to participate in discussions about nuclear waste.
 As such, they have recommended that the NWMO develop materials that explain the nuclear fuel cycle.
 While the NWMO understands the point made by the Youth Roundtable, it must also carefully consider the potential impacts of developing communications materials outside the scope of its mandate.
 The NWMO will continue to assess requirements for a wide array of communications materials that enhance understanding of long-term nuclear waste management.
 Reaching Youth with Technology Refine navigation of website to be more intuitive so users don't have to dig for information (use subject clusters, key words, and simple search terms).
 Update content online regularly and add dynamic features by: Documenting progress of the process; Advertising local events; Adding a "what's new" section; Including testimonials, blogs, videos, and an "ask an expert" column.
 Provide access to multiple sources of information, i.e. relevant independent and international research.
 Create documents with interactive and hyperlinked content allowing readers to decide what information they want to access and how deep they want to go (e.g. Wikipedia format to hyper-linked, layered, and detailed information; Mouse-overs that pronounce words and give definitions; Images; Videos, etc.).
 Shift from focus on NWMO website to webspace to engage and educate through social, interactive, peer- The NWMO recognizes the importance of harnessing the opportunities provided by new technologies to raise awareness and broaden engagement.
 However, the NWMO must also assess the potential impact that the introduction of new technologies will have on human resource requirements and on its ability to effectively communicate the issue of used nuclear fuel in a manner that supports respectful dialogue.
 That being said, the NWMO will continue to explore opportunities to evolve its digital presence and evaluate the impact of the use of new technologies/media on the organization's work.
 (2009-2012): Action taken to post 4 NWMO videos on YouTube: invitation to provide input to proposed site selection process; animated video of nuclear fuel cycle; condensed corporate video; and transportation video.
-(2012-onwards): "Ask the NWMO" articles are published in local newspapers involved in the siting process and address a number of topics of interest to community members.
+(2012-onwards): "Ask the NWMO" articles are published online and in local newspapers involved in the siting process and address a number of topics of interest to community members.
 (2009 -2010): First phase of website enhancements undertaken: Develop online glossary that is revealed through mouse-overs on specific terms; Improve search engine through use of additional key words; Make PDF documents searchable.
-(2013): Further enhancements to website to be introduced to improve organization of content and access to information.
-(Ongoing): NWMO will continuously update the website with new content and online features that are responsive to user
+(2013): Hired a Digital Communications Program Lead to advance a social media strategy.
+(2014): Further enhancements to website introduced to